zsquareplusc/python-msp430-tools/doc/asm/commandline.rst

 - ``.SET``     Define a symbol with a value (can be used at link time)
 - ``.SKIP``    Skip the given amount of bytes
 - ``.TEXT``    Select ``.text`` section for output
+- ``.WEAKALIAS`` Create alias for label in case it is not defined directly
 - ``.WORD``    Insert the given 16 bit values